sanand0/forms/README.md

 For example,

     "page": {
-        "/":     "home.html",
         "/help": "help.html"
     }

-... lets you create two files in the application folder called `home.html` and `help.html`.
+... lets you create a files in the application folder called `help.html`.
-These can contain any text you want.
+This can contain any HTML you want.
 In addition, two variables are passed to the file:

 1. `app` -- the application itself (it's pretty much what you specify in `index.js`)
 2. `param` -- the URL query parameters